jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/Microsoft Azure SQL.md

 Data from remote data sources such as Azure SQL or REST web services are stored in a local SQLite database on the device from where it is used in the Jigx application.

 To fetch data onto the device and into the local SQLite table, Jigx executes a function that sends an SQL command to Azure SQL.
-This command can include an SQL statement that will be executed or a stored procedure.&#x20;
+This command can include an SQL statement that will be executed or a stored procedure.

 The function's result is returned to the Jigx app on the device as a JSON array.
-Each record in the array is stored as a row in the local SQLite database.&#x20;
+Each record in the array is stored as a row in the local SQLite database.

 The Jigx solution uses SQL as a query language to access and manipulate data in the local SQLite database.